 400W Windy Nation Solar Panel Kit

 If you’ve done the calculations and know that you’ll need lots of power, then this kit is one of the most suitable out there.
-Not only does it have the capacity to provide for RVs that go through lots of energy in one day, but the complete kit has everything you need to install and run it—including a battery bank if your vehicle doesn’t have one already.
+Not only does it have the capacity to provide for RVs that go through lots of energy in one day, but the complete kit has everything you need to install and run it—including a solar battery bank if your vehicle doesn’t have one already.

-The charge controller gives you plenty of readouts if you want to know what your panels are doing at any time.
+The solar charge controller gives you plenty of readouts if you want to know what your panels are doing at any time.
 The screen also gives you the options to adjust your settings if necessary.
 If you’re new to the world of RV solar panels, this set provides an excellent start.

 On the downside, you won’t be able to upgrade the charge controller in the future, so keep that in mind.